-Purchased Credit Deteriorated Loans.
+Purchased Credit Deteriorated ("PCD") Loans.
 The Company has purchased loans, some of which have experienced more than insignificant credit deterioration since origination.
-PCD loans are recorded at the amount paid.
+Purchased credit deteriorated loans are recorded at the amount paid.
 An allowance for credit losses on loans is determined using the same methodology as other loans held for investment.
 The initial allowance for credit losses on loans determined on a collective basis is allocated to individual loans.
 The sum of the loan's purchase price and allowance for credit losses on loans becomes its initial amortized cost basis.
 The difference between the initial amortized cost basis and the par value of the loan is a noncredit discount or premium, which is amortized into interest income over the life of the loan.
 Subsequent changes to the allowance for credit losses on loans are recorded through provision expense for credit losses.

 Nonperforming Loans.
 A loan is considered nonperforming when it is probable that we will be unable to collect all amounts due according to the contractual terms of the loan agreement.
 Nonperforming loans include loans on nonaccrual status, loans past due 90 days or more and still accruing interest, and performing troubled debt restructured loans.
-Income from loans on nonaccrual status is recognized to the extent cash is received and when the principal balance is deemed collectible.
 Depending on a particular loan's circumstances, we measure impairment based upon either the present value of expected future cash flows discounted at the effective interest rate, the observable market price, or the fair value of the collateral less estimated costs to sell if the loan is collateral dependent.
 A loan is considered collateral dependent when repayment is based solely on the liquidation of the collateral.
 Fair value, where possible, is determined by independent appraisals, typically on an annual basis.
 Between appraisal periods, the fair value may be adjusted based on specific events, such as if deterioration of quality of the collateral comes to our attention as part of our problem loan monitoring process, or if discussions with the borrower lead us to believe the last appraised value no longer reflects the actual market for the collateral.
 The impairment amount is charged-off to the allowance if deemed not collectible or is set up as a specific reserve.